-Covenants were concluded on 1 January 2018 with the following institutions:
+Covenants were concluded on 1 July 2019 with the following institutions:

 - a.
 The Stichting IHE Delft Institute for Water Education (IHE) in Delft - b.
 The Primary Education Council (Vereniging PO-Raad) in Utrecht - c.
-No longer applicable - d.
-No longer applicable - e.
-The Netherlands Institute for the Near East (NINO) in Leiden - f.
-University for Humanistics (UVH) in Utrecht - g.
-Nuffic in The Hague - h.
-Protestant Theological University (PthU) in Amsterdam - Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam as well as the Fryske Akademy in Leeuwarden - j.
-Centre for Research and Development of Education and Training (PLATO) in Leiden - k.
-Roosevelt Academy in Middelburg - l.
-Apeldoorn University of Theology (TUA) in Apeldoorn - m.
+University for Humanistics (UVH) in Utrecht - d.
+Nuffic in The Hague - e.
+Protestant Theological University (PthU) in Amsterdam - f.
+Royal Netherlands Academy of Arts and Sciences (KNAW) in Amsterdam as well as the Fryske Akademy in Leeuwarden - g.
+Centre for Research and Development of Education and Training (PLATO) in Leiden - h.
+Roosevelt Academy in Middelburg - i.
+Apeldoorn University of Theology (TUA) in Apeldoorn - j.
 Kampen Theological University (TUK) in Kampen - 2.
 In the event of any changes with respect to institutions with which covenants were concluded, this appendix shall be adapted accordingly and published on the cao page of the VSNU website.